Coal takes millions of years to form

 Mining and Transporting Coal

-Coal miners use large machines to remove coal from the ground.
+Coal miners use large machines to remove coal from the earth.
 Many U.S. coal deposits, called coal beds or seams, are near the earth's surface, while others are deep underground.
 About two-thirds of U.S. coal production comes from surface mines.
-Modern mining methods allow coal miners to easily reach most of the nation's coal reserves.
-Advances in mining technology enable today's coal miners to produce about three times the amount of coal in one hour than they produced in 1978.
+Modern mining methods allow coal miners to easily reach most of the nation's coal reserves and to produce about three times more coal in one hour than in 1978.

 Surface mining is often used when coal is less than 200 feet underground.
-In surface mining, large machines remove the top soil and layers of rock known as overburden to expose the coal seam.
+In surface mining, large machines remove the topsoil and layers of rock known as overburden to expose coal seams.
 Mountaintop removal is a form of surface mining where the tops of mountains are dynamited and removed to access coal seams.
-After the mining is finished, the disturbed area is covered with topsoil for planting grass and trees.
+Once the coal is removed, the disturbed area may be covered with topsoil for planting grass and trees.
 Surface mines produce most of the coal in the United States because surface mining is less expensive than underground mining.

-Underground mining, sometimes called deep mining, is used when the coal is several hundred feet below the surface.
-Some underground mines are 1,000 feet deep, and extend for miles.
+Underground mining, sometimes called deep mining, is necessary when the coal is several hundred feet below the surface.
+Some underground mines are 1,000 feet deep and extend for miles.
 Miners ride elevators down deep mine shafts and travel on small trains in long tunnels to get to the coal.
-The miners use large machines that dig out the coal.
+The miners use large machines to dig out the coal.

-After coal is removed from the ground, it may go to a preparation plant located near the mining site.
-The plant cleans and processes coal to remove rocks and dirt, ash, sulfur, and other unwanted materials.
+After removing the coal from the ground, the miners may send it to a preparation plant near the mining site.
+The plant cleans and processes coal to remove rocks, dirt, ash, sulfur, and other unwanted materials.
 This process increases the heating value of the coal.